Callboard

 Production Labs & Run Crew

 Participating in TDPS productions in a technical capacity generally requires completion of Theater 60: Introduction to Technical Theater and Production.
 Following the introductory course, additional work may be pursued in Theater 167, 168, and 169.
 See below for enrollment instructions.
+Additional information about production and design courses is available here.

 Course Information & Enrollment Instructions